Skip to main content

 How to test for a DNS, IP and WebRTC leak

 The check takes a couple of minutes and needs no software — it all happens in the browser.
 The key is to run it with your VPN on, otherwise you will simply see your ISP's data.
+Run the checks in order: IP first, then DNS, then WebRTC and IPv6 — that way it is easier to tell which protection layer failed.

 • IP test — open a service like whatismyipaddress.com and confirm it shows the VPN server's IP and country, not your real ones.